 The small photo printer has two indicator LEDs, one to show that the printer is powered on and the battery charged; and the other to indicate the printer status.

 The rounded oblong shape of the printer makes it easy to tuck out of sight.
 A small nylon tag decorates one corner with an HP logo.
 That tab is more than just decorative, however.
 It also provides a place to grip when you're opening the top panel of the printer to reload the ZINK photo paper.

-The Sprocket comes with a 10 pack of 2 x 3-inch ZINK photo papers, and each one has a sticker backing, so you can slap a photo up on your mirror or inside a locker.
+The Sprocket comes with a 10 pack of 2 x 3-inch ZINK photo papers – the same used by the Polaroid ZIP and the Kodak Smile printer – and each one has a sticker backing, so you can slap a photo up on your mirror or inside a locker.
 If you don't want your photos to be used as stickers, the backing stays in place well enough that you shouldn't need to worry about photos accidentally sticking to things.
 The Sprocket also comes with a USB-to-micro USB charging cable.

 The HP Sprocket app (available for Android and iOS) walks you through the initial setup of the printer, from loading the photo paper to charging the battery and pairing the printer to your phone over Bluetooth.
 There is no Wi-Fi Direct or wired connectivity available, and the printer is made for mobile only – no Windows or MacOS compatibility is offered.

 Once your phone is paired with the printer, you can personalize a few things, like the name of the device and the color of the power indicator light on the printer.

 Within the app, you'll be able to browse through photos from your phone's memory as well as several popular apps, like Instagram, Facebook and Google Photos.
 Once you pull up a photo in the app, you can crop it (though it does keep the aspect ratio of the 2 x 3-inch photo paper), apply color filters, add text and graphics, and more.